 - Surfshark – Coming out of nowhere to the #2 spot in our list in just a couple of years, Surfshark is a worthy challenger.

-Conclusion on secure and private browsers
+Conclusion on secure and private browsers in 2022

 It is unfortunate that the most popular web browser in the world (Google Chrome) is secure but doesn't protect your privacy.
 If you value both security and privacy, you need to look elsewhere.